galaxyproject/training-material/topics/single-cell/tutorials/spatial-breast-cancer-tme-EISTA/tutorial.md

 ## Filter spots and genes

-The thresholds used here were validated on this section.
-They are deliberately permissive at the lower tail and mainly remove spots with very little information plus genes detected in very few observations.
+The thresholds below were validated for this section.
+They are not universal defaults.
+The upper limit of 75,000 counts is a permissive guardrail based on the observed distribution; it removed no spots in the reference run.

-> <hands-on-title>Apply the validated QC filters</hands-on-title>
+> <hands-on-title>Apply the validated QC filters and record dimensions</hands-on-title>
 >
-> Run six **Scanpy filter** jobs in sequence, using the AnnData output of each job as the input to the next one.
+> Run six {% tool [Scanpy filter](toolshed.g2.bx.psu.edu/repos/iuc/scanpy_filter/scanpy_filter/1.11.5+galaxy0) %} jobs in sequence, always using the AnnData output of the previous job.
 >
 > 1. Run {% tool [Scanpy filter](toolshed.g2.bx.psu.edu/repos/iuc/scanpy_filter/scanpy_filter/1.11.5+galaxy0) %} with:
 >    - {% icon param-file %} *"Annotated data matrix"*: `QC metrics before filtering`
->    - *"Method used for filtering"*: `Filter cell outliers based on counts and numbers of genes expressed, using 'pp.filter_cells'`
 >    - *"Filter"*: `Minimum number of genes expressed`
 >    - *"Minimum number of genes expressed required for a cell to pass filtering"*: `500`
 >
 > 2. Rerun {% tool [Scanpy filter](toolshed.g2.bx.psu.edu/repos/iuc/scanpy_filter/scanpy_filter/1.11.5+galaxy0) %} with:
 >    - {% icon param-file %} *"Annotated data matrix"*: the AnnData output from step 1
->    - *"Method used for filtering"*: `Filter cell outliers based on counts and numbers of genes expressed, using 'pp.filter_cells'`
 >    - *"Filter"*: `Minimum number of counts`
 >    - *"Minimum number of counts required for a cell to pass filtering"*: `1000`
 >